How Someone with Limited Mobility Can Stay Active

 • Walking: Whether it’s a stroll to the mailbox, around the block, or around a park, regular walking can help improve memory, blood circulation, and mood.
 Assistive devices such as walking poles, footed canes and walkers can help those with balance issues or limited stamina.
 If you have respiratory problems, you don’t have to walk fast.
 And walking with a partner or in a group turns it into a social event.
 Doing several shorter bouts a day or taking several active rest breaks, such as moving legs gently while sitting or standing and resting, works well.

 • Chair exercise: Being confined to a wheelchair is no reason to miss out on being active.
-There are numerous DVDs and classes for chair-bound folks, including chair aerobics, chair boxing and chair yoga, that work the upper body and core, and can help improve cardiovascular fitness.
+There are numerous videos and classes for chair-bound folks, including chair aerobics, chair boxing and chair yoga, that work the upper body and core, and can help improve cardiovascular fitness.

 • Dancing: This is another activity that can be done from a chair if you can’t stand and move on your feet.
 If you can stand, dancing with a partner can help with balance issues.